Intelligence Analyst Salary

-Intelligence Analysts report using a deep pool of skills on the job.
+Survey participants wield an impressively varied skill set on the job.
 Lucky workers who know Cyber Security can expect a significant pay bump, scoring salaries 40 percent above average.
-Signals Intelligence (SIGINT), and Geospatial Intelligence (GEOINT) are correlated to pay that is significantly above average, leading to increases of 47 percent, 8 percent, and 7 percent, respectively.
+Signals Intelligence (SIGINT) and Geospatial Intelligence (GEOINT) are also correlated to pay that is above average, with increases between 8 percent and 40 percent.
 Those listing Korean Language as a skill should be prepared for drastically lower pay.
 Chinese, Mandarin Language and Arabic Language also typically command lower compensation.
-Most people who know Data Analysis also know Signals Intelligence (SIGINT) and Human Intelligence (HUMINT).
-People who know Research Analysis usually also know Human Intelligence (HUMINT) and Signals Intelligence (SIGINT).
+Most people who know Research Analysis also know Human Intelligence (HUMINT) and Signals Intelligence (SIGINT).
+Most people experienced in Data Analysis also know Signals Intelligence (SIGINT) and Human Intelligence (HUMINT).

 Pay by Experience Level for Intelligence Analyst